drpetersonfernandes/SimpleZipDrive/ReadMe.md

 *   Read-only access to the ZIP contents.
 *   Efficiently handles ZIP files of all sizes by streaming the main archive from disk.
 *   Caches individual decompressed file entries from the ZIP into memory upon first access for fast subsequent reads.
+*   Large file support with hybrid caching - files larger than 512MB are extracted to temporary disk files.
 *   Handles basic file and directory information (names, sizes, timestamps).
 *   Basic wildcard support for file searching within the mounted ZIP.
+*   Automatic update checking for new versions.
+*   Comprehensive error logging with both local file logging and remote error reporting.
+*   Automatic cleanup of temporary files on unmount.

 ## Prerequisites